michael-gif/hidden-morse-code/README.md

 <br><br>
 Use `morse writer.py` to create an image with hidden morse in it.
 Use `morse reader - verbose.py` to read the hidden morse.
 Use `morse reader - compact.py` to also read the hidden morse.
-This python file is simply more compact in terms of the code.
-So compact in fact, that it only takes up three lines compared to the `verbose` version of the reader.
+This python script is simply more compact in terms of the code.
+So compact in fact, that it only takes up three lines compared to the 57 lines in the `morse reader - verbose` python script.